PAGE TOP

 1. Internal Controls System Design/Implementation

-In accordance with basic policy decisions resolved by the Board of Directors, the Company is engaged in the systematization of internal Company rules, the review of the Company's risk management system, and the creation of an efficient and practicable system of internal controls.
+In accordance with basic policy decisions resolved by the board of directors, the Company is engaged in the systematization of internal Company rules, the review of the Company's risk management system, and the creation of an efficient and practicable system of internal controls.

 2. Emphasis on CSR (Corporate Social responsibility)